SUI-Components/sui-components/components/card/subscription/README.md

 SUI `CArdSubscription` component is a card with a title, an image, an input and a button.

 By submitting the form, a handler is triggered via prop and receives the input value.
-In case of `validationErrorMessage`, the component will render this message next to the form and will flag the input with class `has-error`.
+In case of `responseError`, the component will render the `responseContent` next to the form and will flag the input with class `has-error`.
 Otherwise `responseContent` will replace the component.

 ## Installation
 ```